untangle/mfw_docs/sdwanrouter.rst

 SD WAN Router
 ===========================

 Welcome to the SD-WAN Router documentation.
-The Untangle SD-WAN Router is lightweight, network edge solution that provides both advanced routing capabilities to deliver optimized network performance, plus a build-in, intelligent firewall to ensure the network is always secure.
+The Untangle SD-WAN Router is a lightweight, network edge solution that provides both advanced routing capabilities to deliver optimized network performance, with a built-in, intelligent firewall to ensure the network is always secure.

 Used in conjunction with Untangle NG Firewall, the SD-WAN Router gives the ability to set up a Software Defined Networking solution across one, or multiple offices; always connected and always secure.